py2ai/py2ai.github.io/_posts/2024-06-08-Displaying-Remote-Application.md

 ---
+description: In this tutorial, we'll walk you through the steps to display graphical applications running on a remote server on your local machine.
+This is especially use...
+featured-img: 26072022-python-logo
+keywords:
+- X11 forwarding
+- SSH
+- XQuartz
+- remote GUI applications
+- Matplotlib
+- Ubuntu
+- macOS
 layout: post
-title: Displaying Remote Application Windows Locally Using SSH and X11 Forwarding
 mathjax: true
-featured-img: 26072022-python-logo
-description:  Display remote Matplotlib window in localhost
-keywords: ["X11 forwarding", "SSH", "XQuartz", "remote GUI applications", "Matplotlib", "Ubuntu", "macOS"]
-tags: ["X11", "SSH", "XQuartz", "remote applications", "GUI", "Matplotlib", "Ubuntu", "macOS"]
+tags:
+- X11
+- SSH
+- XQuartz
+- remote applications
+- GUI
+- Matplotlib
+- Ubuntu
+- macOS
+title: Displaying Remote Application Windows Locally Using SSH...
 ---

 In this tutorial, we'll walk you through the steps to display graphical applications running on a remote server on your local machine.
 This is especially useful for visualizing plots or running GUI-based applications from a remote server.